January 5, 2021

 Our school has not been given one of these labels.

-The Randels staff has examined student behavior data over the last three years and has found some correlation between increased behavior referrals and declining M-STEP proficiency levels (3rd grade ELA and math, 5th grade ELA and math, 5th grade social studies are slightly below state levels).
-This key challenge is being met with an intentional implementation of restorative practices, explicit teaching of behavior expectations and self-regulation, and teaching positive character traits.
+The Randels staff has examined student behavior data over the last three years and has found some correlation between increased behavior referrals and M-STEP proficiency levels.
+This key challenge is being met with an intentional implementation of restorative practices, explicit teaching of behavior expectations, self-regulation, and teaching positive character traits.

 State law requires that we also report additional information.